averkij/a-studio/README.md

 Lingtrain Studio is the ML based app for accurate texts alignment on different languages.

 - Extracts parallel corpora from two texts.
-- Makes the formatted parallel book from it with sentence highlightning.
+- Makes the formatted parallel book from it with sentence highlighting.

 ## ⚡ Articles